Shredmetal/olympus_discord_bot_python/readme.md

 - Dispatches holy reminders adorned with sacred pict-captures
 - Purges ancient support threads, as is the will of the Omnissiah
 - Restricts the invocation of aid to designated channels, as decreed by the Fabricator-General
+- Presents sacred buttons for users to declare their log file status
+- Provides divine guidance for those lacking the holy dcs.log
+- Offers sacred rites of resolution for those missing the blessed Olympus_log.txt
+- Seals threads with the Omnissiah's will when issues are resolved or abandoned

 ## Rites of Preparation
 - Python Engine, version 3.11 or greater, blessed by the Adeptus Mechanicus